Reset: A Leader’s Guide to Work in an Age of Upheaval

 Dr. Farrow is an experienced board director and leader, previously holding global leadership positions with the Change Management Institute as well as the chair of DVConnect a service preventing domestic and family violence in Queensland, Australia.
 Change can be exciting, yet change can also evoke emotions of fear and uncertainty.

 Dr. Farrow believes that there are many possible futures available to us in the present and that there is tremendous power in the ability to co-design and co-deliver those futures.
-Dr. Farrow’s doctorate explored the organisational adaptation implications of Artificial Intelligence on organizational futures.
+Dr. Farrow’s doctorate explored the organizational adaptation implications of artificial intelligence on organizational futures.